- The skin

 Skin cancer is the uncontrolled growth of abnormal cells in the skin.

-There are three main types of skin cancer: basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), which are called non-melanoma skin cancers, and melanoma.
-BCC and SCC are also called keratinocytic or non-melanoma skin cancers.
+There are three main types of skin cancer: basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) and melanoma.
+BCC and SCC may also be referred to as keratinocytic or non-melanoma skin cancers.

 Rare types of skin cancer include Merkel cell carcinoma and angiosarcoma, but they are treated differently from BCC and SCC.
 Call Cancer Council 13 11 20 for information about rarer skin cancers.